ossobv/natsomatch/README.rst

 - explain how to check healthz and on which port it's listening
 - explain that we currently need "my_nats" and "my_jetstream" as-is

-☐  Remove crazy Box<str> and replace with String.

 ☐  Pod termination takes too long.
 Does a kill/term signal not get picked up quickly?